How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

 The right side is your cover, and the backside is the back of the book.
 The spine in the middle is where you can add the name of your book if you want.

-That's it!
-All you have to do now is download the cover to your computer.
-It will download as a PDF which we can upload straight to the KDP platform.
+And that's it!
+All you have to do now is download the cover design to your computer.
+Book Bolt will download as a PDF which you can the upload straight to Amazon KDP.

 We have a nurse related design, but the interior can be anything.
 It can be a journal, it can be a notebook.
-It can even be a workout log, a diabetes planner, you name it, you can use the same cover for LOTS of different books.
+It can even be a log book, a diabetes planner, a coloring book, you name it, you can use the same cover for LOTS of different books.

-We put together some FREE interiors for everyone that they can download and upload to KDP.
+You can just use good old Microsoft word for this part and make your own interior template.
+However, we put together some FREE interiors on Book Bolt for everyone that they can download and upload to KDP.

-Head on over to our interior wizard here: https://bookbolt.io/interior-wizard/
+Head on over to our interior wizard on Book Bolt here: https://bookbolt.io/interior-wizard/

 Click on the blue interior wizard button on that page which will open up a selection of 48 different interiors that you can use with your cover.